CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_configuration.rst

 Model Configuration
 ======================

-The model configuration in XGCN is basically a Python Dict containing all the setting parameters.
+The model configuration in XGCN is basically a python Dict containing all the setting parameters.
 XGCN supports parsing model configurations from command line arguments and ``.yaml`` files.
 You can also manually write a Dict with all the parameters in a python script.